-By thinking of what something Could Be instead of what something Is, new realms of possibility are revealed.
+By thinking of what something Could Be instead of what something Is, conditional thinking reveals new realms of possibility.

 Look at the image above and say to yourself “This could be a rubber band.”
 For some, this might seem a ridiculous statement.
 “It obviously is a rubber band”, comes the reply.
 Which is exactly the mindset we’re trying to move beyond.
-By using a conditional description of the object, we open a channel of awareness in our minds; if this “could be” one thing, then it could be other things as well.
+By using a conditional description of the object- employing conditional thinking – we open a channel of awareness in our minds; if this “could be” one thing, then it could be other things as well.

 Harvard psychologist Ellen Langer performed an experiment showing how conditional thinking expands our awareness of possibilities.
 Two groups of participants performed an exercise in which they made errors while using a pencil.
 One group was given a rubber band and told “This is a rubber band.”
 In that group, 3% realized that the rubber band could also be used as an eraser.